They're back! ...Er, somewhat. And they're totally going to save the world! ...Or something.

 Puff of Logic: In "Dude, Relax!", Robin puts a mild acid in Starfire's mud pack for a pain resistance exercise.
 She doesn't notice until he tells her.

-Raven does it to Cyborg in "Meatball Party" to stop him from forcing her to enjoy meatballs.
+Raven does it to Cyborg in "Meatball Party" when he promises that he'll stop forcing her to do things that he wants to do.
 It only lasts 5 seconds.

 In "Matched", this is ultimately how Beast Boy gets Raven to give him a chance after an episode of misguided wooing attempts.